What to do with Oily Hair?

 - Eucalyptus – Helps bring the scalp back into balance by regulating the production of sebum.
 Relieves and reduces inflamed skin, too.

 - Chamomile – This will enhance the hair’s shine and intensity.
 Chamomile is not recommended for color treated hair, unless you like to lighten your hair color.
-If your hair has highlights, products with a lot of chamomile may further enhance these highlights.
+If your hair has highlights, products with a lot of chamomile may further enhance those highlights.

 Some other everyday ingredients that help control greasy hair include aloe, egg whites, menthol, sorbitol, kaolin, citric acid and/or citrus,